IshitaSingh23/STUDENT-MEALS/README.md

 # District-Level Analysis of Nutrition, SES, and Academic Performance

 This project analyzes district-level relationships between school meal nutrition measures, socioeconomic factors, and academic performance in Illinois public schools.
-The analysis was completed for **STAT 427: Statistical Consulting** in collaboration with **Dr. Ru Liu** from the **Department of Health & Kinesiology, UIUC**.

 The main goal was to understand how nutrition-related variables and socioeconomic indicators are associated with academic proficiency outcomes in: